cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 `default` is used to declare the default value of the attribute.
 The attribute with the default value will be implemented as a member variable by `ccclass`.
 The default value is only used when the object is created for the first time, which means that when the default value is modified, the current value of the component that has been added to the scene will not be changed.

-> **Note**: After you add a component to the editor, go back to the script to modify a default value, there is no change in the **Property Inspector**.
+> **Note**: after you add a component to the editor, go back to the script to modify a default value, there is no change in the **Inspector** panel.
 Because the current value of the property has been serialized into the scene, it is no longer the default value used when it was first created.
-If you want to force all properties to be reset to default values, you can select Reset in the component menu of the **Property Inspector**.
+If you want to force all properties to be reset to default values, you can select Reset in the component menu of the **Inspector** panel.

 `default` can be set to the following value types:

 1. Any number, string or boolean type value
-2. `null` or ʻundefined`
+2. `null` or `undefined`
 3. Subclasses inherited from `ValueType`, such as instantiated objects of `Vec3`, `Color` or `Rect`:

     ```typescript
     @property({type:Vec3})
     private pos = null;
     ```

 4. Empty array `[]` or empty object `{}`

 #### Visible Parameter

-By default, whether it is displayed in the **Property Inspector** depends on whether the attribute name starts with an underscore `_`.
-If it starts with an underscore, it will not be displayed in the **Property Inspector** by default, otherwise it will be displayed by default.
+By default, whether it is displayed in the **Inspector** panel depends on whether the attribute name starts with an underscore `_`.
+If it starts with an underscore, it will not be displayed in the **Inspector** panel by default, otherwise it will be displayed by default.

-If you want to force it to be displayed in the **Property Inspector**, you can set the `visible` parameter to true:
+If you want to force it to be displayed in the **Inspector** panel, you can set the `visible` parameter to true:

 ```typescript
 @property({visible:true})